 Should you have any queries about our Special Needs provision, please contact our SENCO, Mrs Elaine Stanford via the school office.

-Our policy for Special Educational Needs and Disability policy, Positive Relationship policy and Anti-bullying Policy can be found here.
+Our policy for Special Educational Needs and Disability policy and Positive Relationship policy can be found here.

 Elaine Stanford - SENCO